Transmittal Notice

 - When relying on an external IRB, informing the IRBO when:

-- There are any changes to the research that might impact any terms of the reliance agreement.
+- There are any changes to the research; or

 - Ensuring, when the NIH is relying on an external IRB: